vele616/monorepo/packages/jobboard/website/content/jobs/vp-marketing-shiphero-kxNoY.md

 url: "https://shiphero.breezy.hr/p/3b5aa923bc20-vp-marketing"
 applyUrl: "https://shiphero.breezy.hr/p/3b5aa923bc20-vp-marketing/apply"
 timestamp: 1618444800000
-hashtags: "#marketing,#css,#branding,#sales,#content,#management"
+hashtags: "#marketing,#management,#content,#css,#branding,#sales"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/shiphero"
 companyWebsite: "https://shiphero.com/"
-summary: "If you have 5 years of SaaS marketing experience, in the ecommerce space is preferred, consider applying to Shiphero's job post for a new vp marketing."
+summary: "If you have 3 years in a management position leading a staff of 5+ employees, consider applying to Shiphero's job post for a new VP Marketing."
 summaryBackup: "To apply as a vp marketing at Shiphero, you preferably need to have some knowledge of: #marketing, #css, #branding."
-featured: 20
+featured: 12
 ---

-VP of Marketing
+## VP of Marketing

 We love marketing, help us get better at it!